jacgoudsmit/P1V/Documentation/Altera/Terasic/DE2-115/readme.txt

 For experts: the instructions below summarize how to use the Propeller 1 Design files.

 For beginners: please see "Setup the Propeller 1 Design on a DE2-115.pdf"

+NOTE: The PDF file is not maintained and outdated.
+The file you're reading is current.
 --------------------------------------------------------------------------------------